The Rise of Remote Work in France: Facts And Figures

 No physical boundaries

 Most remote workers prefer to work from home.
 Setting up a home office is not always easy.
 First, not everyone has enough space to set up a home office.
-The absence of a dedicated space for work is one of the reasons that pushes back many people from embracing remote work.
+The absence of a dedicated space for work is one of the reasons that push back many people from embracing remote work.
 Second, many people dislike working in the same place where they live and relax and this is regardless of having the place or not.
 Third, setting up an office is an investment and in many situations, it’s not supported by employers.

 - the absence of a dedicated space for work: l’absence d’espace dédié au travail